tokjun/openigtlink.github.com/protocols/v2_colortable.md

 ### COLORT

-To get the COLORTABLE, GET_COLORT is used with the Id in the device name field.
+To get the COLORT, GET_COLORT is used with the Id in the device name field.

 <table border="1" cellpadding="5" cellspacing="0" align="center">